ogecko/alpaca-benro-polaris/docs/nina.md

 ## 2. Selecting Targets
 While Ninas Sky Atlas is good for when you dont have an internet connection, other options you may want to consider include:
 * [Stellarium](https://stellarium.org/en/) - Has a hidden feature `F10` Astro Calcs > `WUT` Whats up Tonight.
-* [Telescopius](https://telescopious.com/) - A website with Astronomy Tools and Target a great catalog.
+* [Telescopius](https://telescopious.com/) - A website with Astronomy Tools and a great catalog.
 * [The Sky Live](https://theskylive.com/whatsvisible) - A website that lists potential targets live.

 Other sites that I've found helpful include: